About first meetings with disability professionals

 Sometimes this might involve a detailed assessment of your child’s situation.
 You might need to give the professional reports from your doctor or other specialists as well as detailed information about your child and your family.

 When you’re involved with several professionals or services, you might feel like you’re answering the same questions and giving the same information over and over.
 This is because of privacy regulations and confidentiality, which limit the information that can be shared between services.
-Even though it might be tedious, each professional needs to have a full and accurate picture of you and your child, and you’re the best person to provide this.
+Each professional needs to have a full and accurate picture of you and your child, and you’re the best person to provide this.

 Some preparation will help you get the most out of your first meetings with disability professionals.
 Here are some things you can do to get ready:

-- When you call to make an appointment, try to find out exactly what the meeting will involve.
-Will it be about what the disability service generally offers, or will you be talking about something more specific?
+- When you call to make an appointment, find out what the meeting will involve.
+Will it be about the service generally or something more specific?
 Also ask about what the professional does.

 - Ask what you should bring.
-Gather referral documents, reports and any other records you have about your child’s medical history, development, feeding, sleeping or behaviour.
+Gather referral documents, reports and other records of your child’s medical history, development, feeding, sleeping or behaviour.
 If you have articles or other information that you’d like to talk about, bring these too.

-- Make a list of your questions and what you want to cover in the meeting so you don’t forget anything.
+- Make a list of questions and topics that you want to cover in the meeting so you don’t forget anything.

 - Take along a note pad so that you can write down important points – for example, suggestions the professional might make, and things that you need to do after the meeting.